 - This recipe is Whole30 compliant, Paleo, gluten free, Keto, low carb, nut free, and sugar free.

-- Check out this Top Sirloin Steak Recipe for another delicious dinner.
+- Check out this Top Sirloin Steak Recipe or this Beef Liver and Onions for another delicious dinner.

 Ingredients & Substitutions

 These are the main ingredients and substitutions for rump steak.
 Scroll down to the recipe card for full ingredients list and instructions.

 Use fresh steak when possible.
 If you only have frozen, thaw completely.
 Aim for a 1 inch thick steak.
 My butcher slices this very thin, so I specifically ask for 1 inch thickness.

 A little sea salt and pepper adds a subtle flavor.